Mi-Kbs-gis/ThToolBox/help/source/index.rst

 ..
-TlugProcessing documentation master file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
+TlugProcessingPlugin documentation master file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TlugProcessing's documentation!
+Welcome to TlugProcessingPlugin's documentation!
 ============================================

 Contents: